adi2103/alerts_analyzer/README.md

 4. **Alert-centric State Tracking**: We track the state of each alert and update entity states accordingly.
 This allows for accurate handling of overlapping alerts.

 5. **Error Handling**: The system is designed to be robust against various error conditions, logging issues but continuing processing where possible.

+6. **Results Management**: Analysis results are saved with query metadata to enable reproducibility and tracking of analysis history.

 ## Future Enhancements